Demon's World: Development and release

 Demon's World was released on arcades worldwide in 1989 by Taito in Japan as Horror Story, Catalina Games in North America and Toaplan across other regions.
 The soundtrack was co-composed by Osamu Ōta and Toshiaki Tomizawa, while artist Atsushi Kawaguchi was responsible for the artwork.
 The arcade board is multi-regional, meaning that it can be configured for different regions via the DIP switches and these settings change the legal warnings, display the Taito licensing message and can change the title between the English version and the Japanese version.
 In 2018, an album containing music from the title and other Toaplan games was published exclusively in Japan by City Connection under their Clarice Disk label.
 On 26 February 1993, Demon's World was ported to the PC Engine Super CD-ROM² by NEC Avenue under its original Japanese title (Horror Story) and published exclusively in Japan, featuring an arranged soundtrack using Redbook CD Audio.
 It is built on the later alternative arcade board revision along with its new stage and features a new "cowboy skeleton" mid-boss that is exclusive to this version, among other changes.

 Reception and legacy

-In Japan, Game Machine listed Demon's World on their August 15, 1989 issue as being the twenty-second most-popular arcade game at the time.
+In Japan, Game Machine listed Demon's World as the 22nd most popular arcade game of August 1989.

 Demon's World has been met with mixed critical reception since its PC Engine Super CD-ROM² release as Horror Story from critics who reviewed it as an import title.
 French magazine Consoles + praised the graphics, music and gameplay but noted the presentation to be the conversion's main negative point.
 Markus Appel of German magazine Mega Fun gave mixed remarks to the graphics and sound.
 Likewise, both Andreas Knauf and Martin Gaksch from German magazine Video Games gave this port a mixed outlook.
 Den of Geek noted it to be a solid but forgettable title from Toaplan.